MetaMask/gator-examples/packages/create-gator-app/templates/nextjs/starter/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More
+## Learn more

-To learn more about Next.js, take a look at the following resources:
+To learn more about MetaMask Smart Accounts, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+- [Quickstart](https://docs.metamask.io/delegation-toolkit/get-started/quickstart/) - Get started quickly with the MetaMask Smart Accounts
+- [Delegation quickstart](https://docs.metamask.io/delegation-toolkit/get-started/delegation-quickstart/) - Get started quickly with creating a MetaMask smart account and completing the delegation lifecycle (creating, signing, and redeeming a delegation).